 Shkodër has a friendly atmosphere and hosts various cultural events throughout the year.
 It’s also more affordable than Tirana and Durrës, making it a good choice for those looking for a lower cost of living while still enjoying a rich cultural experience.

 To get a glimpse of the beautiful Albanian nature and enjoy the views that will leave you speechless, you can take a trip to Theth (76.2 km).
-Travelling from Shkodër to Theth is like entering a natural wonderland.
-Starting in Shkodër, you drive through the mountains and see Lake Shkodër below.
-As you climb, the scenery transforms into dense forests and clear rivers.
-Shkodër’s nature shines with greenery, tall peaks, and colourful plants.
-The journey to Theth isn’t just a road trip; it’s an entire adventure through the untouched beauty of Shkodër, as it reveals the natural heavens that make this part of Albania so special.
+Shkodër’s nature shines with greenery, tall peaks, and colourful plants, and the journey to Theth isn’t just a road trip.

 Vlorë